Chemistry 383, Fall Semester 2018

 The focus is on thermodynamics and chemical kinetics, but there will be an additional introduction to some aspects of statistical thermodynamics in order to provide aspects of a microscopic point of view, especially for temperature and heat capacity.
 Examples from biochemistry and biophysics will be emphasized.

-Labor Day: Monday, 4 September 2017; University holiday
+Labor Day: Monday, 3 September 2018; University holiday, no lecture

 Problem Sets: due at the beginning of lectures on Fridays

 Midterm Examinations: Mondays, 8 October and 12 November 2018